MarkCBell/flipper/docs/source/walkthrough.rst

 .. admonition:: Exercise

-	Investigate when a mapping classes is conjugate to its inverse.
+	Investigate when a mapping class is conjugate to its inverse.

 .. admonition:: Exercise